 How much an employee is paid can be influenced by the job size and responsibility of the role.
 Occupation type is a key factor that influences employee salaries.

-In addition to the HRC survey data, SSC also conducts an annual survey of remuneration of Public Service and State sector chief executives, as well as compiling information on the number of staff earning more than $100,000 across a number of State sector organisations.
+In addition to the HRC data collection, the SSC also conducts an annual survey on remuneration of Public Service and State sector chief executives, as well as the number of staff who received total remuneration of $100,000 or more.

 Cabinet agreed that remuneration paid to Public Service and State sector senior staff should be disclosed annually in one location.
 This provides transparency for the taxpaying public around the level of remuneration received by senior State servants.
 The total remuneration of individual chief executives in 2018 is to be published in the Senior Pay Report on the SSC’s website later in the year.

 The numbers of staff (excluding chief executives) who received $100,000 or more in total remuneration (including base salary plus any superannuation, performance and redundancy payments) are shown in two tables below, one for tertiary education institutions and the other for Public Service departments and selected Crown agencies.
 As salaries increase each year, more and more employees are moving into the $100,000+ income bracket.

-The Treasury publishes annual Financial Statements which provide a record of the Government's financial performance and of its financial position each year.
+The Treasury publishes annual Financial Statements of the Government of New Zealand each year.
 These statements include personnel expenditure, which covers total remuneration paid to employees.
 It includes payments such as salaries, employer contributions to superannuation, long service leave entitlements, performance and severance.
-Personnel expenses for core government agencies increased by 1.7% to $6,666 million in the 2016 June year, while the total Crown personnel expenditure increased by 4.8% to $23,690 million as shown in the table below.
+Personnel expenses for core government agencies increased by 5.2% to $7,249 million in the 2018 June year, while the total Crown personnel expenditure increased by 4.8% to $23,690 million as shown in the table below.